elw1s/SortingAlgorithmsInJava/README.md

-# Sorting Algorithms Written In Java
+# Sorting Algorithms In Java

-## Sorting Algorithms
+## Sorting Algorithms in this repository

 * Insertion Sort
 * Bubble Sort